Skip to main content

 1. SPF Check - “Is this server allowed to send for this domain?” → Looks up TXT record on bounce subdomain

-2. DKIM Check - “Was this email modified in transit?” → Verifies cryptographic signature using public key from CNAME records
+2. DKIM Check - “Was this email modified in transit?” → Verifies cryptographic signature using public key from TXT record

 DMARC is an additional layer that tells receiving servers what to do when authentication fails.
 While recommended for domain protection, it’s not required for domain verification in Sequenzy.